For some girls, turning 16 is anticipated almost as much as a wedding day. For others, it's just as special as any other birthday.

 Choose foods that are easy to eat standing up, since the guests likely will be milling about rather than sitting down for a formal meal.

 One popular idea for sweet 16 parties is to have a grand dessert buffet, complete with themed tablescapes and a variety of sweet treats.
 The cake can serve as the centerpiece for the dessert table.
 You can make the cakes multi-tiered, but in bright colors rather than white to distinguish them from wedding cakes.
 A smaller cake can be just as … well … sweet!

 Cupca...kes are another popular choice and are often decorated as elegantly as a wedding cake.

 08 of 09

 Set the Itinerary

 Write a rough timeline for the party.
 When will the music begin?
 When will food be served?
 What time do you cut the cake?
-And, perhaps most importantly, what time will the party end?Continue to 9 of 9 below.
+Perhaps most importantly, what time will the party end?Continue to 9 of 9 below.

 09 of 09

 Talk About Expectations

 You probably still see your daughter as a little girl, but sweet 16's traditionally are “coming-of-age” parties, perhaps making her feel pretty grown up to be hitting this milestone.